 - Don’t get carried away with what you post on these sites and remember that almost everything you post will be completely public and it is rather like walking down the local High Street and shouting at the top of your voice to everyone in earshot, everything that happened last night, what colour underwear you have on, your name & address and phone number and where you hide the spare keys to your front door.

 - Be very careful what you post on Facebook or tweet about.
-It can be used against you.
-For example :- when making a job application or being considered for promotion, in court or by an insurance company, even something as mild and innocent as: “Had a great time in the bar/nightclub last night” or “I’m jogging every day to get fit for my holiday”.
-Not good if you’re claiming for whiplash after a minor car accident or you are off sick from work.
-Any mention of Alcohol consumption or drug use is a big NO.
+It can be used against you in court or by an insurance company, even something as mild and innocent as: “I’m jogging every day to get fit for my holiday”.
+Not good if you’re claiming for whiplash after a car accident or you are off sick from work.

 - Lawyers, Insurance companies, your current or prospective employer will take the time to scroll your Facebook timeline and your tweet history for evidence that can go against you.

 Scammers and Fraudsters will scan Facebook, Twitter and other social media sites for useful information that will help them scam you.

 - Seemingly harmless posts and tweets saying ” I buy a coffee at XYZ coffee shop every day at 2pm ” or “I am going to Spain for 2 weeks over Christmas” can tell a burglar when it’s a good time to break into your house.
 Something like ” great time at pub last night ” when you are supposedly off sick with flu, won’t go down well with your employer and can be enough to sack you.

 - Hackers and other criminals can use the posted information to take over your identity and life easily.